 To add a hypothesis, users need some evidence (e.g. url, diagram, slides, argument) to support or refute the solution.
 Users do not need to strongly agree to a solution to add it.
 In fact, solutions can be:

 - an idea a user is curious about; radical, unusual or ‘out there’ hypotheses

 - a solution a user would like peer input and feedback on

 - solutions users feel are poorly supported by evidence

 Users can add hypotheses they believe in, but are not quite sure if they have enough evidence to action.
 Users can also add hypotheses that they have evidence for and against.

-Once evidence and organisational belief for a solution reaches a critical threshold it is greenlit for action.
+Once evidence and organisational belief for a solution reaches a critical threshold it is greenlit for action by decision-makers.